pythoneda-application/python-packages/README.md

-# pythoneda-python-packages-application
-Application layer of pythoneda-python-packages.
+# Application layer of PythonEDA Git Repositories package

+This package provides the application layer of PythonEDA Git Repositories package.

+This package  provides:
+- PythonEDAGitRepositoriesApplication/application.py: An application that runs PythonEDA Git Repositories.